cyruscuenca/gpars3/README.md

-__DO NOT USE PLA!__ I kept using PLA with my pens, and broke a whole bunch :neutral_face: I wasted a lot of money buying pens, so take my word and use ABS.
+__DO NOT USE PLA!__ I kept using PLA with my pens, and broke a whole bunch.
+I wasted a lot of money buying pens, so take my word and use ABS.